camunda-community-hub/DiscourseSentiment/README.md

 When the Discourse Sentiment Analysis tool is further along, you will be able to interact with it by doing the following:

-1. Fill out a form with a query term you would like to run against the Camunda Platform, BPMN.io, or Camunda Cloud forums: Q2 2021
+1. Fill out a form with a query term you would like to run against the Camunda Platform, BPMN.io, or Camunda Cloud forums: End of Q3 2021
-2. You will recieve an email letting you know your query has been entered into the processing que: Q2 2021
+2. You will recieve an email letting you know your query has been entered into the processing que: End of Q3 2021
-3. Once processed, your query results will be emailed to you: Q2 2021
+3. Once processed, your query results will be emailed to you: End of Q3 2021

 ### Questions